brianbatesactual/OSAI-Demo/README.md

 This will:
 - Install Docker & Dependencies
+- Deploy NGINX as a container on port 80 (optional: "make deploy enable_nginx=true")
 - Deploy Qdrant as a container on port 6334
 - Build Vatrix Gateway
 - Set up Vatrix Gateway as a container on port 8000